MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-per-app-access.md

 ## Assign Conditional Access policies

-Conditional Access policies for Per-app Access are configured at the application level for each app.
+Conditional Access policies for per-app Access are configured at the application level for each app.
 Conditional Access policies can be created and applied to the application from two places:

 - Go to **Global Secure Access** > **Applications** > **Enterprise applications**.
 Select an application and then select **Conditional Access** from the side menu.
 - Go to **Protection** > **Conditional Access** > **Policies**.
 Select **+ Create new policy**.